TafadzwaMC/TafadzwaMC/README.md

 </p>

 <p>
- I am the founder of **Generation-ALL in Cloud and Data**.
+ I am the founder of <strong>Generation-ALL in Cloud and Data</strong>.
 A platform to share opportunities and facilitate networking for individuals at all levels in cloud computing and data science.
 Whether you're a beginner or an experienced professional, Generation-ALL in Cloud and Data is a space for growth, learning, and collaboration
 </p>